opentracing/opentracing-python/README.rst

 Testbed suite
 ^^^^^^^^^^^^^

-A testbed suite designed to test API changes and experimental features is included under the `testbed` directory.
-For more information, see the `Testbed README <testbed/README.rst>`_.
+A testbed suite designed to test API changes and experimental features is included under the *testbed* directory.
+For more information, see the `Testbed README <testbed/README.md>`_.

 Instrumentation Tests
 ---------------------